jendave/augmented-reality-foundry/README.md

 https://github.com/jendave/augmented-reality-foundry-foundry/releases/latest/download/module.json
 ```

+## Install Rolltables
+Open the `Augmented Reality Rolltables` compendium and copy the folders to the `Rollable Tables` tab.

 ## Install Macros
 Macros for the kit can be found in the `Augmented Reality Macros` compendium.
 Drag and drop any you need into the macro toolbar.